UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

 ### NIfTI Input

-If the pipeline detects any `.nii.gz` files anywhere under `input_dir`, it assumes the entire input is NIfTI-based and processes the files in either a flattened or per-case format:
+If the pipeline detects any `.nii.gz` files anywhere under `input_dir`, it assumes the entire input is NIfTI-based and processes the files in either a flattened or case-subfolder format:

 #### Option 1: Flat NIfTI Files
 ```bash